Teaching Philosophy of Dr Brendan J Gomez

 Bringing the World into Our Classroom, and Our Classroom into the World

-Different assessment modes are used throughout the semester - classroom participation, in-class group activities, quizzes, group assignments, and a final exam.
+Different assessment modes are used throughout the semester to gauge student learning.
+This includes classroom participation, in-class group activities, quizzes, group assignments, and a final exam.
 I design my assignments to focus on current issues, and in challenging students to think of creative ways of applying learnt theories to address current issues and difficulties.
 Students are sent out into the community – to be up-close and personal with professionals and key people already involved in these issues.
 In doing so, students integrate research into the course.
 They develop research skills, critical thinking, interview skills, how to design surveys and construct data collection tools, the elements of ethics, and valuing human subjects protection.

-Finally, I find it valuable to contextualize what is being learned to both local and global social environments.
-Having lived in various multi-cultural environments, I find students appreciate the ability to connect and the applicability of learning areas in their lives.
+Living in various multi-cultural environments have instilled in me an appreciation for being culturally-sensitive and localizing information to fit the culture.
 In Malaysia, for example, while we may use a textbook from the United States, information needs to be contextualized to an Asian culture.
-Much of this is done by facilitating discussions on student’s perceptions and experiences within the local culture.
+Much of this is done by facilitating discussions on student’s perceptions and experiences within the local culture (or nations).
 For example, in discussing sexual violence in the workplace, students are asked to think about what is happening within local communities that may be socializing young men towards violence against women.

 Dr Brendan J Gomez